Oldcastle Materials: Acquisitions and divestitures

 The company acquired Tilcon in 1996.
 Oldcastle Materials purchased Central Pre-Mix, Four Corners Materials, Inland Asphalt, and Interstate Concrete in 1997.
 The company acquired Thompson-McCully Co. in mid 1999, and Acme Materials & Construction in 2000.
 In March 2002, Oldcastle Materials agreed to purchase US Aggregates operations in Alabama, Arizona, Nevada, Tennessee, and Utah, Arizona, for $140 million.

 In 2006, the company acquired Egge Sand & Gravel.
 Oldcastle Materials took a fifty percent equity stake in American Cement Company for $50 million, marking Oldcastle Materials' entry into the U.S. cement industry and its first investment in Florida.
 The company also purchased Ashland Inc.'s paving and construction business for $1.3 billion.
 Oldcastle Materials purchased McMinn's Asphalt in 2007, and subsequently made the company part of its Pennsy Supply subsidiary.
 Oldcastle Materials also purchased Eugene Sand & Gravel in 2007.
 The company acquired asphalt and concrete assets of the Wheeler Companies (Ironhorse Asphalt, Texas Concrete Materials, Wheeler Coatings Asphalt, and Wheeler Coatings SA) in late 2009 for an undisclosed amount.
 The merged company became known as APAC Texas-Wheeler Companies.

 Oldcastle Materials acquired Central Supply Inc. and Central Trucking, based in Clarksburg, West Virginia, in November 2011.
 Some of Central Pre-Mix's assets were sold to American Rock Products in December 2014.
 Boxley Materials' West Virginia operations, which included a concrete plant trucking business, and quarries, were sold to Oldcastle Materials in late 2015.
 Mulzer Crushed Stone was acquired in March 2017 and had approximately 600 employees in three U.S. states at the time.
 Spokane Rock Products had approximately 120 employees when Oldcastle Materials purchased the company in March 2018.

 Rankings and recognition

 According to United States Geological Survey (USGS) data, Oldcastle Materials was the fourth largest aggregate producer in the United States in 2004.
 The company ranked third by 2011, and was also the leading sand and gravel producer.
 Oldcastle Materials was the fourth largest crushed stone producer in the nation in 2012, according to the USGS.
 The company ranked number three on Aggregate Manager's 2012 list of the "top 25 construction aggregates producers" in the U.S., and number three on its 2016 list of the nation's "top 25 crushed stone producers".
 The USGS said Oldcastle Materials was the third largest crushed stone producer in the U.S. in 2017.
 The company was the leading asphalt producer in the nation, as of 2017.

-Oldcastle Materials has been recognized for excellence in concrete and operations, and some of its subsidiaries have won awards for quality construction, environmentally friendly operations, innovation, and safety.